 Monster Progenitor: Valmar's Eye is unusual in that it spawns flunkies and sends them out to do mischief.
 It's possible Valmar does not want any clues pointing to Aira, as it's perfectly camouflaged.

-Motive Rant: Selene gives one before transforming into Valmar's Heart.
+Motive Rant: Selene trolls you from a balcony before transforming into Valmar's Heart.
 She's a true zealot, believing it to be a spiritual test.